roche-minion/password-helper/README.md

 - 💡 **Actionable Suggestions**
   Offers clear, helpful tips for making your password stronger—based on best practices, not arbitrary rules.

-- ✨ **Non-intrusive & User-Friendly**
-  No popups, no forms, no complexity—just helpful guidance embedded into your everyday password creation workflow.

 ---

 ## 🧭 How to Install on Google Chrome